balhafni/data_mining/README.md

     ```
      Where:<br/>
     \<className> should be subtituted by Bashar_Alhafni_SON  <br />
-    <JarFileName.jar> should be subtituted by hw3/Bashar_Alhafni/Solution/Bashar_Alhafni_SON.jar <br />
+    <JarFileName.jar> should be subtituted by Solution/Bashar_Alhafni_SON.jar <br />
     <yelp_reviews_data> is the absolute path of the yelp reviews data.
-The small dataset could be found in hw3/Data.zip and large dataset can be found [here](https://drive.google.com/file/d/1Yi2iy5jV96Q8q6FAitw8WWeeZe8hT1Nj/view). <br/>
+The small dataset could be found in Data.zip and large dataset can be found [here](https://drive.google.com/file/d/1Yi2iy5jV96Q8q6FAitw8WWeeZe8hT1Nj/view). <br/>
     <support_threshhold> is the support threshhold that the SON algorithm takes as an input<br />
      <output_file> is the absolute path for the output. <br />